-The procedure defined in Section 19 of this Ordinance shall be followed.
+The procedure defined in the Conditional Use Permit Section of this Ordinance shall be followed.

 Subdivision 4.
 Appeals.

 Any person, firm or corporation objecting to the ruling of any official on the administering of the provisions of this Ordinance shall have the right to appeal to the Board of Zoning Adjustment.